netautomate/bigip-automation/level-6/README.md

 #### Step 2.2.
 Validation failed

 > - In case of validation failure, you will see the error message in the pipeline logs.
+Most likely you didn't add required properties or made a typo.
-> - You will need to fix the request and create a new merge request.
+> - You will need to fix the request and update merge request.

 ![step-2-1](../images/level6_demo_step2_1.gif)

 ### Step 3.
-Merge the Merge Request into main and watch the CI/CD pipeline to run.

-> - In this step you will merge the MR into main and watch the CI/CD pipeline to run.
+Merge the MR (Merge Request) into the main branch and watch the CI/CD pipeline to run.

-> - Submission job will be triggered and changes will be pushed to NetOrca.
+> - After the MR is merged, the Submission job will be triggered and changes will be pushed to NetOrca.
 > - NetOrca will determine the type of change (CREATE/DELETE/MODIFY) and create a corresponding Change Instance.